COVESA/dlt-daemon/doc/dlt_design_specification.md

 - The following preconditions were given prior to implementation:
   - C-only implementation for the DLT daemon and the DLT user library
-  - Implementation of common functions, which can be used in a command line utility as well as in an Graphical UI
+  - Implementation of common functions, which can be used in a command line utility as well as in a Graphical UI
   - Implementation of C+\+ like classes in C, see dlt_common.c and dlt_common.h
-- The current implementation of the DLT daemon and DLT user library is only tested with gcc under Ubuntu 16.04 on Intel HW.
+- The current implementation of the DLT daemon and DLT user library is tested with gcc under Ubuntu 16.04 on Intel HW; Android and QNX on IMX, RCAR, Qualcomm ARM target boards.
 - It is assumed that packed structs are always stored in memory in the order specified within the packed struct.
 - The implementation is multithread safe.
-- Initialize DLT application and contexts, then forking and using the forked process, will lead to unclear behavior (or in worst case to a crash), as the forked process uses another process id as the parent process.
+- Initialize DLT application and contexts, then forking and using the forked process, will lead to unclear behavior (or in the worst case to a crash), as the forked process uses another process id as the parent process.
 Instead, initialize the DLT application and contexts in the forked process.
-- Calling of DLT logging and tracing functions within a callback function for injections is not supported, and will lead to an unclear behavior.
+- Calling of DLT logging and tracing functions within a callback function for injections are not supported, and will lead to an unclear behavior.